zed-creator/House-for-every-family-in-any-country/README.md

 Thus we could ensure housing- a basic need for every family in any country.

 Note: The above idea could have difficulties in detail but we need to work out on them.
 One major problem will be a big amount of time will be needed to housing every family.
 In this case, at first, the poor section of the society should be housed with the help of all citizen.
 Then the rest gradually.

+Workflow:
+To make this vision real, we need to develop an automated system of money collection from mobile or bank accounts subjected to the permissions of account holders as well as to save it in a State led account.
+This savings for will be then gradually used to make housing for every family, specially for the needy first.
+Though for the later phase, i.e., using the savings for construction of housing, I like to propose another idea for automated distribution of payment to vendors or suppliers and to construction related all people,